Kasimirsuterwinter/hsj-ecommerce-website/faq.md

     available to any 3rd parties. '
 - question: Rapid-fire questions
   answer: 'Q: Will you create custom orders for weddings? <br /> A: Yes! just write
-    to jewelry(at)helensuter.studio with your inquiry and I will get back to you right away.  <br /><br /> Q: Is your jewelry water proof? <br /> A: Yes it generally is, however some pieces with wooden beads should not be excessively exposed to water. <br /><br /> Q: Is the gold and silver solid? <br /> A: No. It is copper with a thick platting of gold or silver. <br /><br /> Q: Can I carry your jewelry in my shop? <br /> A: Yes!
-I can provide pieces on consiment or wholesale.
-Just write me at jewelry(at)helensuter.studio  <br /><br /> Q: Are you an artist as well? <br /> A: Yes, I am a trained sculpture.
-You can find my work at helensuter.studio'
+    to jewelry(at)helensuter.studio with your inquiry and we will get back to you right away.  <br /><br /> Q: Is your jewelry water proof? <br /> A: Yes it generally is, however some pieces with wooden beads should not be exposed to water. <br /><br /> Q: Is the gold and silver solid? <br /> A: Yes, the silver parts are Sterling silver.
+The gold tube beads are gold-filled, that is the term used for high quality gold-plating on Sterling silver. <br /><br /> Q: Can I carry your jewelry in my shop? <br /> A: Yes!
+I do wholesale business as well.
+Write me at jewelry(at)helensuter.studio and let me know what you are interested in carrying in your store. <br /><br /> Q: Are you an artist as well? <br /> A: Yes, I am a trained metal sculptor.
+You can find my work at helensuter.studio and follow me on Instagram'
 layout: faq
 menu:
   main: